TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 </br>

-## How did we improvise on the design considerations?
+## Design considerations

-### _Availability:-_
+### _How did we improvise on the application's availability?_

 </br>

 **1 --> We've set reserved concurrency for important Lambdas.**

 Rationale:-
 Our critical lambdas would always have access to sufficient compute for operational functionality / Service continuity

 </br>

-> **I wanted to prevent critical Lambdas from being throttled during peak times.
+> ➡️ **I wanted to prevent critical Lambdas from being throttled during peak times.
 There shouldn't be any sidelining due to resource contention among other running lambdas**👍

 </br>